ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 4. Connect with the property manager - stay in touch with him - gotta give him banking info so he can send rents over to you. (figure out of its rented already, or to be rented - in that case its a target rent.
 80% of the time its rented currently)

+5. Do the Close.
-5. About 60-75 days from the time you sign the purchase agreement to the time you sign the closing documents. (up to 90 days) If its close to the closing date and its not close, then email your investment counselor.
-   Communicate in a timely manner with:
+   About 60-75 days from the time you sign the purchase agreement to the time you sign the closing documents. (up to 90 days) If its close to the closing date and its not close, then email your investment counselor.
+Communicate in a timely manner with: Turnkey Investment Counselor, Lender (or mortgage broker), Title Company

-   Turnkey Investment Counselor
-   Lender (or mortgage broker)
-   Title Company
+### Purchae to Wholesale

+Build a buyers database
+Go to auctions and pass out your card to be on a mailing list Go to lowes/home depot early in the morning and get investors contact to forward emails REI Meetings

+assign or simultaneous close

 ### Title Company Criteria